-The Rotary Club encourages people to double their impact and take advantage of a matching opportunity provided by community donors Harold and Kay Peplau.
+The Rotary Club encourages people to double their impact and take advantage of a matching opportunity provided by the Harold and Kay Peplau Family Fund.
 Any donation of $25 or greater will be matched dollar-for-dollar, meaning that a gift of $25 will provide 150 meals to hungry individuals and families in Washtenaw County.

 Food Gatherers will use resources from the fund and food drive to supply its network of 170 partner programs, including food pantries, meal programs, and other emergency grocery services that help food insecure individuals and families throughout Washtenaw County.
-In coordination with its partners, Food Gatherers supplies more than 30 Summer Food Service Program sites that provide meals to food insecure children, as well as nutrition education classes throughout the summer break.
+In coordination with its partners, Food Gatherers sponsors more than 35 Summer Food Service Program sites that provide meals to food insecure children throughout the summer break.

 What to Contribute: Funds and Food Community members may donate financial gifts and non-perishable food items during the campaign.